platformsh/platformsh-docs/src/administration/web/configure-environment.md

 ## Users

-The `Users` screen allows you to manage the users access on your project.
+The `Users` screen allows you to manage the users' access on your project.

 You can invite new users to a specific environment by clicking the `Add user` link and entering their email address, or modify permissions